11 activists, including Amnesty chiefs, on trial in Turkey

 Kılıç is also accused in a separate case of being a member of FETO.
 If he is convicted, he could face 17½ years in prison.

+Amnesty said it had commissioned two independent forensic analyses of Taner's phone that found no trace of Bylock on the device.

-The case, and several others, have caused concern in the West.
-Turkish President Recep Tayyip Erdogan spearheaded a vote this year on constitutional change that granted him sweeping new powers that could cement his leadership until 2029.
+Wednesday's trial, and several other cases, have caused concern in the West over the erosion of civil liberties in the country under President Recep Tayyip Erdogan's rule.

+Erdogan spearheaded a vote this year on constitutional change that granted him sweeping new powers that could cement his leadership until 2029.

 He has overseen the extension of the country's state of emergency several times, which has allowed Ankara and the courts to continue with a crackdown that has transformed media organizations, rights groups and the country's educational institutions.